SPLab-IT/CoversBR/README.md

 The easiest way to access the data is through the [AWS Command Line Interface (CLI)](https://aws.amazon.com/pt/cli/).
 Follow that link to setup and configure the AWS CLI.
 The CoversBR data is stored on the coversBR S3 bucket.
-Use the ftp application to download the whole structure.

-To list the content of the s3 bucket associated with CoversBR, run
+To list the content of the s3 bucket associated with CoversBR, run:

 > aws s3 ls s3://covers-song-br --no-sign-request

-There will be one folder and 1 file of metadata:
+There will be one folder and one metadata file:

 ```
 features-h5